chihovn/toxic-prediction-with-Detoxify/README.md

 ## Argument list
 ### --mode
 We have 2 modes:
-- Mode "qa": get input and return output score in terminal.If you choose 'qa' mode, don't need to fill --input_path and --save_to arguments.
+- Mode "qa": get input and return output score in terminal.
+If you choose 'qa' mode, don't need to fill --input_path and --save_to arguments.
 - Mode "csv": input and output in csv format.

 ### --input_path